freicar/freicar_docs/docs/nodes/freicar_map.md

 # FreiCar Map
+*2024-10-06 tsteinke: this page is outdated.
+It describes the old map structure, which is still used in the carla system, but not for the real-world cars.*

 A map typically contains all the relevant information about the environment.
 Our map has a hierarchical structure that provides access on multiple levels, depending on the requirement.
 The current structure can describe:

 * lanes